 Co-Pay Assistance Program

-Patients with private insurance who may have difficulties paying for Ninlaro, Alunbrig, or Iclusig may be eligible for the Co-Pay Assistance Program.
-For patients prescribed Ninlaro, this savings program covers out-of-pocket expenses of >$25 for a monthly prescription, and for patients prescribed Alunbrig or Iclusig, this program covers out-of-pocket expenses of >$10 for a monthly prescription, with a maximum benefit of $25,000 annually.
+Patients with private insurance who may have difficulties paying for Alunbrig, Iclusig, or Ninlaro may be eligible for the Co-Pay Assistance Program.
+For patients prescribed Alunbrig, Iclusig, or Ninlaro, this copay program covers out-of-pocket expenses of >$10 for a monthly prescription, with a maximum benefit of $25,000 annually.
 The copay card can be renewed every 12 months.

 Patients are not eligible to participate if their prescription is covered by any federal or state healthcare program, including Medicare, Medicaid, TRICARE, or Medicare Part D; or insurance that is paying the entire cost of the prescription.

-Patients prescribed Ninlaro may be eligible to receive a free 1-cycle (28-day) supply if they are experiencing a delay in insurance coverage of ≥7 business days.
+Patients prescribed Alunbrig, Iclusig, or Ninlaro may be eligible to receive a free 1-cycle (28-day) supply if they are experiencing a delay in insurance coverage of ≥5 business days.
 Other eligibility criteria include:

-- An appropriate diagnosis for Ninlaro for an FDA-approved indication
+- Having an appropriate diagnosis for Alunbrig, Inclusig, or Ninlaro for an FDA-approved indication

 Takeda Oncology Patient Assistance Program

 The Patient Assistance Program offers free monthly supplies of Ninlaro, Alunbrig, or Iclusig to patients who have no insurance or are underinsured.
 Eligibility depends on the number of members in the household and the annual gross household income.
 Patients must have a valid prescription for Ninlaro, Alunbrig, or Iclusig and must provide household income verification.